The Mayor's Office for Economic Opportunity311

 Model Education: Supportive Basic Skills Program

-The Supportive Basic Skills Program aimed to reduce recidivism among young people (ages 16 to 24) who have been released from DOC custody on Rikers Island by addressing the pressing educational needs present in this target population.
-The basic education classes, provide by Friends of Island Academy (FoIA), were designed to provide a solid foundation upon which to build toward attainment of a high school or HSE diploma.
-In order to recognize the multiple challenges that these young people face in trying to successfully reintegrate into their communities, education services were embedded within a larger comprehensive case management framework that offers counseling and work and career supports.
+The Supportive Basic Skills Program aimed to reduce recidivism among young people (ages 16 to 24) who were released from DOC custody on Rikers Island by addressing the pressing educational needs present in this target population.
+The basic education classes, provided by Friends of Island Academy (FoIA), were designed to provide a solid foundation upon which to build toward attainment of a high school or HSE diploma.
+In order to recognize the multiple challenges that these young people faced in trying to successfully reintegrate into their communities, education services were embedded within a larger comprehensive case management framework that offered counseling and work and career supports.
 This program is currently inactive.

 NYC Justice Corps

-NYC Justice Corps is a cohort-based program serving justice system-involved young adults that combines workforce development services and recidivism risk reduction strategies.
+NYC Justice Corps is a cohort-based program serving criminal legal system-involved young adults that combines workforce development services and recidivism risk reduction strategies.
 Participants engage in restorative service through participation in Community Benefit Projects, intensive work readiness services, case management, cognitive behavioral interventions, and flexible support for placement in educational programs, 'next-level' work readiness programming, vocational training and employment.
 This program is jointly funded by NYC Opportunity and YMI.
+This program is currently inactive.

 Learn more about NYC Justice Corps.